Chattanooga is booming. It's just things have come together.

-While the downturn of the Great Recession hit about a decade ago, it lasted a lot longer than some people thought, along with what he termed "a hangover," the current climate is "a welcome relief," he says.
+While the downturn of the Great Recession hit about a decade ago, it lasted a lot longer than some people thought, along with what he termed "a hangover," the current climate is "a welcome relief," he said.

-"It's not 100 percent across the board," Bright says.
+"It's not 100 percent across the board," Bright said.
 "Some big box users have pulled in their horns and are not building.
 But in the aggregate, there's a lot of activity.
 It's as good as I've seen it recently."

 Bright also recalls that during the recession, the company kept on building its Two North Shore condominium complex on the North Shore.

-"When we built it, we brought it right through one of the worst crunches we've ever had," he says.
+"When we built it, we brought it right through one of the worst crunches we've ever had," he said.
 "You couldn't sell anything.
 We borrowed more money, and it was scary.
 You think you're never going to get out alive, and the banks can be rather unforgiving."

 A legal perspective on development